 As a shanty town originally established in the 19th century to house former slaves and homeless non-white servants who weren’t allowed to live within the city walls, La Perla has dealt with centuries of bad reputation.

 But that has slowly changed in the past few decades, even more so now with its new-found fame as the location where Luis Fonsi’s Despacito music video was filmed.
-The neighborhood was badly damaged during Hurricane Maria, but it is slowly rebuilding.
+The neighborhood was severely damaged during Hurricane Maria, but it is slowly rebuilding.

 If you visit on a Sunday night, go partying at La 39 Bar, an open-air makeshift bar built on the roof of a house that got partially destroyed during the hurricane.